-On this day in 1857, William Howard Taft is born in Cincinnati, Ohio
+William Howard Taft is born in Cincinnati, Ohio on September 15, 1857.

 Taft was born into a politically active family; his father had served as President Ulysses S. Grant’s secretary of war.
 He attended college at Yale University, graduating second in his class.
 He then attended Cincinnati Law School earning his law degree in 1880.
 After serving in private practice and as solicitor general to President Benjamin Harrison (1890 – 1896), Taft joined the faculty at Yale University, where he taught law until 1900.